Three Ingredients, Three Labs, One Squeeze: Reading the 2026 AI Compute Crisis

 Three Ingredients (Credit Theo, Then Extend)

 I didn't have a clean way to think about this until Theo Browne's video on May 6 crystallized it.
-The framework is his.
-The angle below is mine.
+The framework is his; the angle below is mine.

 There are exactly three ingredients to building a frontier AI lab in 2026, and right now nobody has all three at the scale they need:

 - Compute — gigawatts, not GPUs.
-The unit changed sometime in the last eighteen months and most of us missed it.
+The unit changed in the last eighteen months and most of us missed it.
 When SemiAnalysis describes Colossus 2 as "the first gigawatt datacenter in the world," that's the new benchmark.

 A quick scoreboard: